neural-data-science/NESC_3505_textbook/3-python/data_types.md

 # Data types

+Here we start our first real Python lessons!
 In this section we will introduce different *types* of data in Python (such as characters, numerical values, and collections of values), and how we can store them in memory and then use them.
+This is the foundation of everything in Python, so it's important to understand these concepts well.
+For this reason, we work through the material quite slowly.
+If you're following oalong with the videos, though, feel free to pause them if you want to stop and reflect on a particular point, or to try something out on your own.
+It's good to take your time and play around.